Alin63992/GenderGapAnalyser/README.md

 - Improved the app integrity check: the app now checks for each file specifically by path and name, not just by extension.
 Also, for the files that couldn't be found, the app now attempts to download them from GitHub (to be tested).<br>
-- Removed the SplashStart class and made Main the controller of the splash screen.<br>
+- Removed the SplashStart class and made Main the controller of the splash screen.
 </li>
 <br>
 <li>